top of page

 • Sun protection: sunglasses, sun-protective clothes or sunscreen

-• Headlamp: just in case it gets dark
+• Headlamp: just in case it gets dark or you're staying in a hut

 • Micro-spikes: Very important as some trails can be icy until spring